triton-inference-server/pytorch_backend/README.md

 ```

 * `INFERENCE_MODE`: Boolean flag to enable the Inference Mode execution
 of TorchScript models.
-By default, the inference mode is disabled.
+By default, the inference mode is enabled.

 [InferenceMode](https://pytorch.org/cppdocs/notes/inference_mode.html) is a new
 RAII guard analogous to NoGradMode to be used when you are certain your operations